svenriebedell/DellConfigHub/README.md

 ![image](https://github.com/svenriebedell/DellConfigurationHub/assets/99394991/838c42b7-d39e-4b1a-b680-fe73030761ec)

-The first release have some restrictions it allows you to define the File to import the required settings but e.g. single BIOS settings will shown in the ADMX but it will later availible to execute.
+The first release has some restrictions it allows you to define the File to import the required settings but e.g. single BIOS settings will shown in the ADMX but it will later available to execute.